-In Chapter 3 I talked about the role of the therapist part therapist's of the self as organization.
+In Chapter 3 I talked about the role of the therapist as part of the therapist's self organization.
 I also talked about the importance of having this role challenged both for the client and for the therapist himself.
 And that when this role is challenged, since the role is part of the therapist's self organization, the therapist usually responds defensively - moving away, against, or toward the client.
 For the therapist to respond differently, he must find another process of healing his narcissistic wounds other than through the role of being a therapist.